Multi-material 3D printing: Fused filament fabrication (FFF)

-Fused Filament Fabrication (also known as Fused Deposition Modeling - FDM) describes the process of continuously extruding a line of thermoplastic material to form a three dimensional model.
-The FFF process supports a variety of materials reaching from bio degradable ones like PLA to PETG, ABS and engineering grade materials like PEEK.
+Fused filament fabrication describes the process of continuously extruding a line of thermoplastic material to form a three dimensional model.
+The FFF process supports a variety of materials reaching from biodegradable ones like PLA to PETG, ABS and engineering-grade materials like PEEK.
 This technology additionally allows for the use of flexible materials like TPU.

-Two possible solutions to realise a multi-material FFF 3D printer are:
+Some possible solutions to realise a multi-material filament printer are: